EVerest/everest-core/README.md

 make -j$(nproc) install
 ```
 *$(nproc)* puts out the core count of your machine, so it is using all available CPU cores!
-You can also specify any number of CPU cors you like.
+You can also specify any number of CPU cores you like.

 Done!